 |4.
 Lagman Noodles|

 |13.Uzbek Green Tea|

 Plov is the national obsession of Uzbekistan.
 No menu exists without the word ‘Plov’ on it.
 Therefore, as a traveller you should surely include it in your list of dishes to taste in Uzbekistan.

-I first tasted Plov in Tashkent on day one of my solo trip and thereafter it was a part of at least one of my daily meals.
-The dish comprises of rice,meat,chickpeas, onions, raisins and grated carrots cooked in vegetable oil.
+I first tasted Plov in Tashkent on day one of my solo trips and thereafter it was a part of at least one of my daily meals.
+The dish comprises rice, meat, chickpeas, onions, raisins and grated carrots cooked in vegetable oil.
 So the dish is a bit greasy but tastes super delish.
-It is topped by a boiled egg.
+It is topped with a boiled egg.